Optional Peer Review of submission

 - Ensure that each letter is different and unique to ensure the selection committee receives a full picture of the nominee.

 - Prepare separate paragraphs for each criteria and indicate examples of the nominee’s performance as it relates to that specific criteria.
-Try using the new template letters that have fillable fields for each award's specific criteria.
+Try using the template letters that have fillable fields for each award's specific criteria.

 - Ensure that those who write letters of support are familiar with the nominee’s work on a daily basis.
 The strongest nominations include letters from a variety of roles.